Searching for details:

 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-Above: Spektr-UF space observatory.
-Copyright © 2010 Anatoly Zak
+Above: The Spektr-UF space observatory in deployed (left) and launch configuration.
+Copyright © 2010 Anatoly Zak / Roskosmos

 Previous chapter: Spektr-RG